ZheyuanChen/AELP/README.md

 generator — the array-ordering convention in particular is easy to get backwards silently.

+## Tests and Validation
+These are stored in `Tests and Validation/`.
+In particular,
+* Campaign A: clean injector validation in 2D and 3D, with roughly 4.5 × 10⁻⁴% RMS waist disagreement.
+The independent 2D field comparison gives only 0.016% maximum relative difference.
+* Campaign B: f/1 laser beam vacuum simulation.
+Paraxial-vs-LASY waist disagreement is 10.0% in 2D and 14.7% in 3D (this is expected as the paraxial approximation breaks down).
+The 3D LASY focus position is within 0.03% of target and its waist within 1%.
+Note that `lasy` 2D simulations are inherently inaccurate because `lasy` generally assumes axisymmetry while EPOCH2D assumes Cartesian translational symmetry.
+* Campaign C: validation of EPOCH wrapper in lasy. under construction.
+* Others: older tests.
+Relevant documentation and results are stored inside each folder.

 ## Repository layout

 - `tutorial/` — worked examples and Jupyter notebooks comparing the